jenkinsci/docker/README.md

 COPY --chown=jenkins:jenkins executors.groovy /usr/share/jenkins/ref/init.groovy.d/executors.groovy
 ```

 # Attaching build executors

-You can run builds on the master out of the box.
+You can run builds on the controller out of the box.

-But if you want to attach build slave servers **through JNLP (Java Web Start)**: make sure you map the port: ```-p 50000:50000``` - which will be used when you connect a slave agent.
+The Jenkins project recommends that no executors be enabled on the controller.

+In order to attach agents **through an inbound connection**, map the port: `-p 50000:50000`.
+That port will be used when you connect agents.

-If you are only using [SSH slaves](https://wiki.jenkins-ci.org/display/JENKINS/SSH+Slaves+plugin), then you do **NOT** need to put that port mapping.
+If you are only using [SSH (outbound) build agents](), port mapping is not required.

 # Passing JVM parameters

-You might need to customize the JVM running Jenkins, typically to pass system properties ([list of props](https://wiki.jenkins.io/display/JENKINS/Features+controlled+by+system+properties)) or tweak heap memory settings.
-Use JAVA_OPTS environment
+You might need to customize the JVM running Jenkins, typically to adjust [system properties](https://www.jenkins.io/doc/book/managing/system-properties/) or tweak heap memory settings.
-variable for this purpose :
+Use the `JAVA_OPTS` environment variable for this purpose :

 ```
 docker run --name myjenkins -p 8080:8080 -p 50000:50000 --env JAVA_OPTS=-Dhudson.footerURL=http://mycompany.com jenkins/jenkins:lts